rik-degraaff/Subluminal/docs/network_protocol.md

 ### ChatMessageIn
 The chat message which is received by the client from the server.
+Example:
 ```
 ChatMessageIn {
   "channel":s"CRITICAL",